LickyHoney/react-native-plantscanner/README.md

 - **Capture photos**: Take pictures of plants directly using the device camera.
 - **Add details**: Enter plant name and notes.
 - **View plants list**: See a list of all added plants.
-- **View plant Details**: See a details of each plant and allows edit and save the plant details liike name, image and notes.
+- **View plant Details**: See a details of each plant and allows edit and save the plant details like name, image and notes.
 - **Responsive UI**: Supports both portrait and landscape orientations with scrollable content.
 - **Navigation**: Easy navigation between the `List`, `Scan`, `Settings`and `Profile` screens using React Navigation.
+- **Theme Switching**: Toggle between light and dark themes to change the app's appearance based on user preference.

 ---